 I’m British, Male, Conservative, A Games Designer and Player, An Entrepreneur, A Christian, A Husband, A Father, A Martial Artist, A Bodybuilder an ex-County Councillor and a Town Councillor.
 Not necessarily in that order.

-I’m Forty-Six.
+I’m in my late Forties.
 There’s no getting around it.
 At the minute the clocked ticked past midnight on September 29th 2008 I slid out of my third decade and quietly into my fourth.
 And you know what?
 I like it.
 It feels great to be over forty.
 I don’t know what all the fuss is about.
 In the immortal words of James Brown: “I feel good!”

 I live on the Planet Earth, In the continent of Europe (not ruled by it), in the United Kindom, In England, In the County Of Cambridgeshire, In Wisbech: the Capital of the Fens.
 I hope that’s not too much detail.
 But if it is, let’s face it, I didn’t force you to read it…